tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan_target oauth_link`

-Retrieve a link to allow the user to authorize zanshin to read info from their scan target environment.
+Retrieve an OAuth link to authorize Zanshin to access the scan target environment.

 **Usage**: